dusanjovanov/github-search/README.md

-Practice project done with React, Typescript, and UIKit
+Practice project done with React, Typescript, and UIKit and built with Parcel